slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital."
 -- Aaron Levenstein [1910]*

+> *"The eye sees only what the mind is prepared to comprehend."
+-- Robertson Davies [1913]*

 > *"Ninety percent of everything is crap."
 -- Theodore Sturgeon [1918]*